reddiyo-os/grpc-demo/README.md

 #### Delete the cluster

-Don't forget to clean up your cluster so that you won't be charged
+Don't forget to clean up your cluster so that you won't be charged.
+You need to run terraform destroy from both the infrastructure folder and the app folder.
  ```
  terraform destroy
  ```